2 min read

 The body hadn't changed.
 It never does.
 The narrative had.

-Most people aren’t addicted because they’re weak.
-They’re addicted because they learned, very early, how to survive.
-Their bodies found a way to cope with impossible circumstances.
+Most people aren't addicted because they're weak.
+They're addicted because they learned, very early, how to survive.
+The body found a way through impossible circumstances.
+The problem is it didn't get the update — that the world had changed, that help could be safe, that it didn't have to brace anymore.

 Safety isn't a moment.
 It's a language.
 And the body is still learning how to speak it.